 8. Top Needs.
 As you can imagine, any house with 85 to 100 women and children has an endless list of needed supplies: large diapers, PJs, sweat pants, twin-size blankets, lip balm, feminine hygiene products, razors, cotton balls, toothbrushes and toothpaste, shampoo and conditioner are always in high demand.
 If you’re interested in donating or holding a drive, see this complete list of our donation needs.

 9. Volunteer.
 Volunteers enrich the shelter community immeasurably – providing so much more than we could do alone.
 Volunteers are currently providing medical care, meal preparation, job training, money management, counseling, case management, child care and chapel services.
 If you’re interested in getting involved in hands-on, meaningful ministry, please sign up for a volunteer orientation.

 10. Funding.
-While we’ve moved into the building, it’s not quite paid for.
-If you’re interested in helping to fund this welcoming home for women and children in crisis, click on the link below or contact Development Director Wil Wilhelm (509.535.8510 or firstname.lastname@example.org).
+The Crisis Shelter annual operating budget is $660,548 or approximately $1,800 per day.
+If you'd like to support UGM's outreach to women and children in crisis, click on the link below or contact Development Director Wil Wilhelm (509.535.8510 or email@example.com).